sebastianaf/generic-app/README.md

 ### 2.Change `org` and `project` names

 It's recommend to change all the names in files and lines (in `docker-compose.yml` and `Dockerfile`'s files) named with `org` and `project` with your own organization name and project name.
+It's neccesary to change the manifiest.json file with the correct names of the app.

 ### 3.Setting up a reverse proxy (Optional)